lupinglade/siriproxy-haikuhelper/README.md

 * Tell your phone to use your SiriProxy server's IP as its DNS server (under Settings > Wi-Fi > Your network)

-* Test the server by telling Siri "system status"
+* Test the server by telling Siri "helper status" or "system status"

 Note: You can update siriproxy and siriproxy-haikuhelper in the future by running: